ziroby/planner/README.md

 This is a React app to create a planner optimised for my personal usage.

+It currently provides work and home to-do lists, a med list, blanks for mood journalling (morning, afternoon, and evening), plus the current sunrise and sunset times (for a hard-coded location) and moon phases.

+This is a React app, with some inline SVG for the task lines.

 Feel free to fork this and develop your own personalised planner.